ealush/vest/website/versioned_docs/version-4.x/writing_tests/advanced_test_features/dynamic_tests.md

       () => {
         enforce(field.price).isNumeric().greaterThan(0);
       },
-      field.id // the key is used to guarantee state persistence on reordering );
+      field.id, // the key is used to guarantee state persistence on reordering );
   });
 });